How to make accessible tables in HTML

 The data we will use

-For the sake of providing an example for this post, I have used a set of data from the UK Meteorological Office historic data from Newton Rigg.
-Of this data, I am only going to use data from years 2006, 2007 and 2008 and I will be using the maximum temperature, minimum temperature, rainfall and hours of sunshine averaged or totalled for each month.
+For the sake of providing an example for this post, I have used a dataset from the UK Meteorological Office from Newton Rigg.
+Of this data, I am only going to use data from 2006, 2007 and 2008 (for simplicity) and I will be using the maximum temperature, minimum temperature, rainfall and hours of sunshine averaged or totalled for each month.
+If you want to follow along with this example, you should prepare this dataset in advance.

 The theory